 At the initial meeting with your lawyer you will be able to explain your circumstances to your lawyer, who will then inform you of the law and your legal position.
 Your lawyer will also explain your options to you and recommend a best course of action for you to take.

-Holmes & Hills has six offices across Essex and Suffolk, so you can meet your Family Law lawyer at any one of our offices in Colchester (Marks Tey), Braintree, Sudbury, Halstead, Tiptree and Coggeshall, whichever is most convenient for you.
+Holmes & Hills has seven offices across Essex and Suffolk, so you can meet your Family Law lawyer at any one of our offices in Colchester (Marks Tey), Braintree, Witham, Sudbury, Halstead, Tiptree and Coggeshall, whichever is most convenient for you.

 Our family team are also able to help if you are seeking a solicitor to deal with a formal divorce and the related issues that may need to be dealt with.